Editors note: Much of this information was sourced from the nytimes.com

 California has not set a date for reopening.
-Some counties may be able to open gyms in the coming weeks, while others will likely have to wait until June or July.
+Some counties may be able to open gyms in the coming weeks, while others will likely have to wait until late June or July.
 For now, retail stores, offices, pet groomers, salons and houses of worship are open and restaurant dining in some counties.

 District of Columbia

 Florida proceeded with reopening the state on May 4.
-Since then, nearly all establishments have opened in phases, including gyms, trails and beaches.
+Since then, nearly all establishments have opened in phases, including climbing gyms, trails and beaches.

 Governor Brian Kemp began the process of reopening on April 24.
 Georgia saw some of the first reopenings of climbing gyms in the nation last Friday, the first of which being Treadstone Climbing in Columbus.
 Gym Climber spoke to the owner of Treadstone, who says that their reopening has been quite successful.

 Although originally planned for April 30, the Governor of Hawaii, David Ige, extended the stay-at-home order through May 31.
 Nearly all the state’s reported cases were on Oahu.
 Beaches and state parks are open as well as campgrounds and gyms in selected areas.
 Other establishments like retails stores, personal care businesses, offices, restaurants and houses of worship are also open.